tryphe/trader/README.md

  1. Open your source directory, ie. `cd ~/src`
  2. Clone this repo: `git clone https://github.com/tryphe/trader`
  3. Go there: `cd trader`
- 4. Put your keys into the bot one of three ways (choose only one):
+ 4. Hardcode your keys into `daemon/keydefs.h` (choose only one):
-	- Run `python generate_keys.py` to create `daemon/keydefs.h`
+	- Run `python generate_keys.py`
-	- or Copy the example keydefs file: `cp daemon/keydefs.h.example daemon/keydefs.h` then paste your keys in with your favorite editor, or:
+	- or: Copy the example keydefs file: `cp daemon/keydefs.h.example daemon/keydefs.h` then paste your keys in with your favorite editor, or:
-	- or Create `keydefs.h` using the example file, but leave the keys blank or as-is during compile, then use the runtime CLI to enter your keys into the bot: `trader-cli Poloniex setkeyandsecret <key> <secret>` (***be careful, this will leak your keys into the bash history***)
+	- or (*non-hardcoded keys*): Create `keydefs.h` using the example file above, but leave the keys blank or as-is during compile, then use the runtime CLI to enter your keys into the bot: `trader-cli Poloniex setkeyandsecret <key> <secret>` (***be careful, this will leak your keys into the bash history***)
  5. Now that `daemon/keydefs.h` exists, you can build the project from the project's root directory:
  6. Run qmake: `/home/username/localqt/Qt-5.13.0-minimal/bin/qmake`
  7. Build your binaries: